Revisiting Conjunctive Query Entailment for $\mathcal S$: Appendix of Section

 The elements of tiles satisfy concepts that either occur in $\tbox$, or are of the shape $A_p(x)$, where $p(x)$ is a subPTQ of a PTQ in $Q^0$ or in $Q^1$.
 Therefore, the obtained set $\Mos'$ has indeed a number of tiles that is bounded by $|\NR(\tbox)| + 2^{|\NC(\tbox)|+m}\times |\NR(\tbox)|$.

 Naturally, as a subset of $\Mos$, $\Mos'$ satisfies Conditions~\ref{it:forbidding_boolean} and~\ref{it:fresh_concepts} of Definition~\ref{def:mosaic}.
-The completeness by the types and the role names make sure that Condition~\ref{it:types}.
+The completeness of the types and the role names makes sure that Condition~\ref{it:types}.
 Therefore, $\Mos'$ is indeed a mosaic, and the proof is completed. \end{proof}

 \lemboundedtilesrooted*

 \begin{proof} Let $\Mos$ be a mosaic for $\Tmc$ and $\tau$ against $\emptyset$ and $Q^1$ such that tiles in $\Mos$ have (domain size) bounded by $M$, and let $m$ be the maximal size of a TQ in $Q^1$.
 We proceed in two stages to find a mosaic for $\Tmc$ and $\tau$ against $\emptyset$ and $Q^1$ satisfying the required bounds.